Acacia Gardens

 Acacia Gardens is a suburb of Sydney, in the state of New South Wales, Australia, 40 kilometres north-west of the Sydney central business district, in the local government area of the City of Blacktown.
 Acacia Gardens is part of the Greater Western Sydney region.

 History

 Acacia Gardens was formerly a part of Quakers Hill.
 The name was chosen to reflect the rural quality of the suburb, with acacia trees being prevalent in the area.
 Many of the streets in the suburb are named after flowers.
-It was formally recognized as a suburb in 1996.
+It was formally recognised as a suburb in 1996.